-Time seems to follow a different set of rules in these small countries, and life functions on a very dissimilar level than in other countries' hectic cities.
-These smallest countries where small mountain roads connect villages, towns and cities are replete with fresh air, and abundant nature takes precedence over chaotic everyday hustle.
+Time seems to follow a different set of rules in these small countries, where life operates at a much slower pace compared to the hectic cities of larger nations.
+In these tiny countries, winding mountain roads connect villages, towns, and cities, all surrounded by fresh air and abundant nature.
+Here, tranquility takes precedence over the chaos of everyday hustle.

 1. Andorra

 Explore the stunning Pyrenees mountains - a place where time slows down.
-Visit the charming old villages and churches and learn more about this fascinating and inimitable micro-state and its heritage.
+Visit the charming old villages and churches and learn more about this fascinating, inimitable micro-state and its heritage.

 Background: